Rabies Free Tanzania

 Rabies Free Kenya

-Dr. Mwangi calculated the human-to-dog ratios for both urban and rural environments and determined that children bring the dogs – not adults – to the vaccination clinics.
+Dr. Mwangi calculated the human-to-dog ratios for both urban and rural environments and found that children bring the dogs – not adults – to the vaccination clinics.
 When vaccination clinics are designed around school holidays, the likelihood of reaching the 70% threshold to break the transmission cycle increases greatly.

 Most countries with a high incidence of rabies have limited resources to put toward public health initiatives.
 Knowing this, the team created a planning tool that countries can use to estimate resources, both financial and staff, needed to design and execute rabies elimination programs.
 They also developed enhanced surveillance systems for canine and human rabies in health facilities and communities to measure impact of vaccination campaigns and provide rabies burden data that helps governments prioritize rabies elimination.
 The next phase of the campaign in Kenya includes an enhanced education campaign for dog bite victims and updated human health systems for easier access to post-exposure prophylaxis.